The Herald Q & A

 In light of your query to make your home healthy to live in, there are two aspects to consider, your health and the possibility of compromised structures becoming dangerous.

 The health risk causations associated with “leaky homes’ are seldom seen.
 They include the mould spores lurking behind claddings, floating through the air, and the damp, humid air that is inhaled.
-Complaints can range from itchy skin and sinus problems, through to pneumonia, bronchitis, chronic asthma and more.
+Complaints can range from itchy skin and sinus problems to pneumonia, bronchitis, chronic asthma and more.

 Safety becomes the next consideration.
 You have advised the upper level is leaking around the deck, which generally means the lower level may be compromised also, as water is gravity directed to the lowest point.
 If the Deck is affected, you should ensure the structural integrity has not been damaged.